-Google Analytics Reports are a great tool to have a better insight, about your WordPress Website’s Performance.
-But, you cannot rely on them blindly no matter how detailed the reports are.
+Google Analytics reports are a great tool to have a better insight, into your WordPress website’s performance.
+But, you cannot blindly rely on them, no matter how detailed the reports are.
 Also, faulty interpretations of Google Analytics Reports can lead to undesirable outcomes.

-A key Google Analytics Report result which is prone to misinterpretation is the not set in Google Analytics Landing Pages Reports.
-Whenever you see this error, don’t be too quick to jump to the conclusion that your Website is doing poorly.
+A key Google Analytics Report result that is prone to misinterpretation is not set in Google Analytics Landing Pages Reports.
+Whenever you see this error, don’t be too quick to jump to the conclusion that your website is doing poorly.

-Continue reading “How to Track Organic Keywords in Google Analytics”
+Continue reading “How To Track Organic Keywords In Google Analytics 4”

 Social Media has become so embedded in our day-to-day lives that it directly affects what products we buy, what places we go to eat, what clothes we wear, and so on.
 This particular consumer behavior is important for online sellers as well as bloggers.
 Unless they have the right Social Media Traffic metrics, they can’t formulate the perfect marketing campaign.